JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/timecode_generator.rst

 Description
 -----------

-This node returns the current time (based on input frame and a given frame rate) in miliseconds, seconds, minutes and house separated by a colon.
+This node returns the current time (based on input frame and a given frame rate) in miliseconds, seconds, minutes and hours separated by a colon.

 .. image:: images/timecode_generator_node.png
    :width: 160pt